badj/cypress-checkout-test-bc/README.md

 - The use of *Fixtures* with test data support.
 - The use of *Selectors* support.
 - *Screen capture* support for all passed commands.
-- *MochAwesome reporter* for test run reporing.
+- *MochAwesome reporter* for test run reporting.
 - Test run *Video with compression* support.
 - *Failed test retry* support.
 - *Skipping tests* support.